cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 to determine a result per ballot taking all given votes into account.

 To solve this task, we use the `Schulze Method`_ internally.
 We therefore get an overall preference string reflecting the result of the voting.

+Additionally, we provide some extra information per level of preference:
-Note that we do not have equidistant steps between candidate levels anymore.
-Instead, the method gives us two numbers of votes for each level, representing how many voters ranked this level higher than the next lower level (Pro Votes) and how many voters ranked this level lower than the next lower level (Contra Votes).
+We count how many votes ranked a level A higher than the next lower one (calling this Pro Votes for level A) and, in contrast, how many votes ranked level A lower than the next lower level (calling this Contra Votes for level A).

 Presentation of result
 ^^^^^^^^^^^^^^^^^^^^^^